-What kind of world do we want to pass on to our children and subsequent generations?
+What kind of world do we want to pass on to our children?
 This is the question the American Founding Fathers asked themselves centuries ago.
-It is the same one we must ask ourselves today as our nation struggles to recognize its history, honor its values, and defend the very liberties and freedoms outlined in our founding documents.
-And if our republic and the ideals introduced by our Founding Fathers are to survive for our children and even beyond, we too must “think past tomorrow.”
+It is the same one we must ask ourselves today, and if our republic and the ideals introduced by our Founding Fathers are to survive for our children and even beyond, we too must “think past tomorrow.”

 This is where a show like Hamilton drives home an important theme regarding the history of the United States, the courage and philosophical genius of its founders, and the significance of its rather auspicious beginning.

 With its impeccable staging and choreography, some of the best character development you’ll find in any narrative form, and iconic blend of classic Broadway show tunes, rap, hip hop, and R&B, Hamilton attempts to do what few musicals, movies, or books have been able to pull off: it puts its finger on the heartbeat of America’s legacy by telling the story of America’s heroes then through the voices of America now.

 Hamilton reminds us that, for those blessed to call the United States of America their home, America’s history is their history, and its Founding Fathers are their Founding Fathers, regardless of their skin color or whether they were born here or not.
 America is also unique that it is one of the few countries where being American is not defined by one’s:

 It is, as Alexander Hamilton reflects, “a place where even orphan immigrants can leave their fingerprints.”

 In this country, anyone can take part in the American dream and share in the American experience.
 They don't have to be born here.
 They don't even have to be descendent of the founders or look anything like them.
 This, I would argue, is a beautiful thing!